By: Jeff Brown, VP of Consulting Services, Navigator Management Partners

 A key requirement for this project was going beyond providing the raw financial data to the public, by providing appropriate context and additional value to the data.
 With clean, organized data and tools available, providing context around this data ultimately became the largest portion of the project.
-Oftentimes, open data projects post data in formats such as Excel or CSV files and may even provide some level of data visualization.
+Oftentimes, open data projects post data in formats, such as Excel or CSV files and may even provide some level of data visualization.
 However, the desire of state leaders was to present understandable information across a broad performing government with a $70 billion annual budget without forgoing these typical components of transparency solutions.

-As the article mentions, there were a number of important concepts that were implemented during the project:
+There were a number of important concepts that were implemented during the project:

-- Hierarchies, some pre-existing and others extended for this project, were leveraged to take the user from higher to more granular levels of data before reaching the lowest level, which is the actual financials transactions.
+- Hierarchies, some pre-existing and others extended for this project, were leveraged to take the user from higher to more granular levels of data before reaching the lowest level, which are the actual financials transactions.